maximilionus/freetype-envision/README.md

 [here](https://github.com/maximilionus/freetype-envision/wiki/Comparison).

 ### Overall
-- Improve the visibility of medium and small-sized fonts by utilizing the disabled by default FreeType 'stem-darkening' feature.
+- Improve the visibility of medium and small-sized fonts.
-- Use additional fontconfig rules to prepare the environment for all the new FreeType features.
+- Prepare the font environment for the new features.

 ## Install